mickbbnelson/CodeChallengeRailsWeek1/README.md

    - make a custom validator for parties, every party's name has to start with "The" ex.
 "The Best Party Ever" or "The Halloween Party"
 - Create a Category model that just has a name attribute.
 Each party should belong to a category
 - Create a Supply model - each supply will have a name attribute.
 A party can have many supplies and each supply should be able to be used by many parties.

+## PART 4
+Create a Category model that just has a name attribute.
+Each party should belong to a category Create a Supply model - each supply will have a name attribute.
+A party can have many supplies and each supply should be able to be used by many parties.
+Turn the Party new form into a nested form so that you can choose from an existing category or create a new one when you create a party.
+**Add fields for supplies so that you can create new supplies when you create a party.**
+Display the associations on the Party show page.
+BONUS IF WE HAVE TIME:
+use a different layout for your category model use a different layout for a category’s show page use partials to clean up your code use helpers to clean up your code